Can You Predict Which Way a Stock Will Move Tomorrow?

 Every retail trader has asked the same question at some point: if a stock just had a big day up, is tomorrow more likely to be up too, or is a reversal coming?
 The answer turns out to depend enormously on which stock you are asking about, what the broader drift of that stock looks like, and how you define a “big” day.
 Getting any one of those three things wrong produces results that look like forecasting ability when they are really just artifacts of the data construction.

-Andrei Semenov of York University sets a nonparametric statistic called the Probability Difference (PD), designed specifically to measure the genuine sign predictability of daily equity returns after stripping out the mechanical component that comes from a positive expected return.
+The analysis is built around a nonparametric statistic called the Probability Difference (PD), designed to measure the sign predictability of daily equity returns after stripping out the mechanical component that comes from a positive expected return.
 The logic is elegant: if a stock earns 5 percent per year on average, then same-direction sequences will be slightly more common than reversals even if daily returns are purely random.
-Semenov’s PD statistic accounts for this, then asks whether the residual predictability is statistically significant.
+The PD statistic accounts for this, then asks whether the residual predictability is statistically significant.

 The Methodology: What the PD Statistic Actually Measures